Verify Claim & Cited Report

 4. Set a token-limit ceiling — the pre-filled default is sensible; raise it if you want a deeper search.
 The estimate updates as you change it.

 5. Click Verify.
-The dialog closes and you return to the Sources column — the card shows a "Verifying…" state.
+The dialog closes and you return to the reading pane — the source shows a "Verifying…" state (also visible as an in-flight spinner on its rail row).

 The Verdicts